zicna/yield-and-blocks/README.md

 under the hood here is that `#each` uses a loop to access each element contained in our array in turn, passing &mdash; or _yielding_ &mdash; the element to the block on each successive step of the iteration.
-Then inside the block, the value of the current element is stored in the `name` placeholder parameter, and then written to the screen as part of our greeting.
+Then inside the block, the value of the current element is stored in the `name` placeholder parameter, which allows us to write it to the screen as part of our greeting.

 Let's take a look at another example.
 In the below snippet, we're writing a method that `puts` out every word in the array that starts with the letter